k0ng999/SKIP-ADD-YouTube-Extensions/README.md

 # English
 ### Installation

-1. Download the extension file from the repository.
+1. Download the [WinRAR file](https://github.com/k0ng999/SKIP_ADD_YouTube/blob/master/my-youtube-extension.zip) from the repository.
 2. Open your browser and go to the extensions page.
 3. Enable developer mode (if it's not already enabled).
 4. Click "Load unpacked" and select the folder where you saved the extension file.